8 Momentum equation

 \[ \begin{align} \mathbf{F}_p &= -\int_{\partial\Delta V}\left(p_0 + \mathbf{r}\cdot\nabla p\right)r\mathbf{r}d\omega=-r\int_{\partial\Delta V}\left(\mathbf{r}\cdot\nabla p\right)\mathbf{r}d\omega = -r^2\left|\nabla p\right|\int_{\partial\Delta V}\cos\left\lbrace\nabla p, \mathbf{r}\right\rbrace\mathbf{r}d\omega\nonumber\\ &= -r^3\left|\nabla p\right|\int_{\vartheta = 0}^\pi\int_{\phi = 0}^{2\pi}\cos\left(\vartheta\right)\sin\left(\vartheta\right)\left(\begin{array}{c} \sin\left(\vartheta\right)\cos\left(\phi\right)\\ \sin\left(\vartheta\right)\sin\left(\phi\right)\\ \cos\left(\vartheta\right) \end{array}\right)d\phi d\vartheta\nonumber\\ &= -r^3\nabla p2\pi\int_0^\pi\cos^2\left(\vartheta\right)\sin\left(\vartheta\right)d\vartheta = r^3\nabla p2\pi\left[\frac{1}{3}\cos^3\left(\vartheta\right)\right]_0^\pi = -\frac{4}{3}\pi r^3\nabla p = -\Delta V\nabla p. \end{align} \]

-This force is called pressure gradient force.
-You receive
+This force is called the pressure gradient force.
+One obtains

 \[ \begin{align} \rho \Delta V\md{}\mathbf{v} = \rho\Delta V \mathbf{g} - \Delta V\nabla p, \end{align} \]